 “Hello?
 Oh, it’s good of you to call.
 I’ll call you next time.
 Bye.”

 I’m really very sorry, Sunday.
 I had planned to get up and meet you.
-But, now I have this Dacshund sleeping on my arm.
+But, now I have this Dachshund sleeping across my lap, his head resting in the crook of my arm.
 Clearly, I’m not supposed to leave the couch or change from my pajamas and robe.
-Also, my coffee is getting cold and the remote is out of reach.
+Also, my coffee is getting cold and the TV remote is out of reach.

 I could refill my coffee and grab the remote on the way back.
 But no. No, I have priories.
-The Weiner Dog is comfy and snoring gently on my elbow.
-The coffee is cooling, the TV is dark, and the dog dreams on.
+The Weiner Dog is comfy and snoring gently.
+My coffee is cooling, the TV is dark, and the dog dreams on.

 Because, I’ve got priorities.
 Priorities and no coffee.
 Send help.